 And it's true!
 Take a look at your Facebook feed, scroll through Instagram or turn on Food Network.
 Each year from November 1st to December 31st we are bombarded with cooking mandates.
 And you start to wonder... should I sous vide my turkey this year?
 How about unicorn potatoes au gratin?
 Maybe I'll make my entire meal from food scraps!?!

-Or….
-Let's not.
-Why not just keep it simple… back to basics… make our traditional dishes that we had as kids.
+There’s something to be said about keeping it simple… making our traditional dishes that we had as kids.
 Turkey.
 Mashed potatoes.
 Sweet potatoes with orange and mini marshmallows.
 Green beans.
 Pecan pie with an excessive amount of whipped cream.
 But, is it TOO simple??

 There's arguments to be had on both sides.
 One the one hand, there is something comforting about cooking the same Thanksgiving meal each year.
 It's easy for you, the cook, because you already know what you’re doing and how to do it.
 It brings back memories from your childhood table.
 But, then, on the other hand, you worry, will my guests find it boring?
 Where's the razzle-dazzle?!?
 I really want to be creative and just try something NEW this year!

 That's why I've come up with 5 strategies for making traditional holiday meals while still mixing it up every year.
 To me, it's the best of both worlds.
 Think about it this way.
 The definition of 'tradition' is "a continuing pattern of culture beliefs or practices".
 That doesn’t mean you must cook the same recipes using the same plates and with the same decorations.
 By letting your beliefs frame your traditions, you can have different dishes on your holiday table year after year.

 1. Traditional Family Dishes